 Running into a problem with your prescriptions can turn a dream vacation into a nightmare.
 But with some preparation, you can bring your medicines almost anywhere without a hitch.
-Here are some tips on traveling with prescription drugs.
+Here are some tips on flying with medication.

 A few weeks before your trip, check to make sure you have enough medication (plus extra in case your return flight is delayed).
-Some insurance plans only allow you to pick up one month’s supply of prescriptions at a time.
-If you’re going on a long trip, you may need to get permission to stock up on your medicine.
+Some insurance plans only allow you to pick up one month’s supply of medicine at a time.
+If you’re going on a long trip, you may need to get an insurance override to stock up on your medicine.

-“You may need to call your insurance company or work with your local pharmacy to get an advance refill of your medication,” said Dr. Warren Licht, director of medical affairs at Lenox Health Greenwich Village, who has experience in international travel medicine.
+“You may need to call your insurance company or work with your local pharmacy to get an advance refill of your medication,” says Warren Licht, MD, director of medical affairs at Lenox Health Greenwich Village, who has experience in international travel medicine.
 If your insurance does not allow a vacation override, use a SingleCare card instead!

 The Transportation Security Administration (TSA) has no rules on the quantity of pills and other “solid form” medicine travelers can bring.
-According to the TSA medication policy, you are allowed to bring a “reasonable” amount of liquid medication, but you need to tell the TSA officer about it when you go through security.
+According to the TSA medication policy, you are allowed to bring a “reasonable” amount of liquid medication, but you need to declare prescription drugs to the TSA officer when you go through security at the airport.

 If you’re going abroad, keep your prescriptions in their original bottles with the pharmacy label intact.

-“One of the biggest mistakes is putting medicine in pill organizers,” said Licht.
+“One of the biggest mistakes is putting medicine in pill organizers,” Dr. Licht says.
 “When you pass through customs in another country, there’s no proof that those medicines are prescribed to you and they could be confiscated.”

 You might be wondering where to pack your medication when flying.
-When traveling with prescriptions, always keep your medicine on you throughout your journey, said Anna Ransom, a registered nurse and owner of the travel agency Destination Yours Travel.
+When traveling with prescriptions, always keep your medicine on you throughout your journey, says Anna Ransom, RN, owner of travel agency Destination Yours Travel.

-“If your drugs are lost with your checked luggage, you may not be able to get them replaced,” she said.
+“If your drugs are lost with your checked luggage, you may not be able to get them replaced,” she says.
 “Keep them in your purse or carry-on.”

 Got a medicine that needs to be taken at the same time every day?
-Plan to adjust if you change time zones, said Licht.
+Plan to adjust if you change time zones, explains Dr. Licht.

-“One day of missed timing, like on the day of a flight, usually isn’t a big deal, but figure out what time you should be taking the medicine to match the time you take it at home,” said Licht.
+“One day of missed timing, like on the day of a flight, usually isn’t a big deal, but figure out what time you should be taking the medicine to match the time you take it at home,” Dr. Licht says.

 Travelers can experience different side effects from their regular prescriptions when they’re away from home.
-Review potential side effects and plan ahead, said Licht.
+Review potential side effects and plan ahead, suggests Dr. Licht.

 If you come down with a travel-related illness, talk to your doctor about how that might affect your medications.